Eddie Gossage set to step down, after 25 years of memories

 Ali, perhaps the most prodigious mouth in the history of sports.
 And Knievel, the ultimate showman.

-"Those kind of lessons, to me," Gossage said.
+"Those kinds of lessons, to me," Gossage said.
 "I love that about sports."

 There's just one thing...